meleyal/generative-music-with-javascript/docs/examples/notes.md

 ---

 An obvious place to start is to understand how to create musical notes.
-This example covers how to generate notes, first using synthesis, then using samples, before building a general purpose sampler we can use to load and play back a whole set of sampled notes.
+This chapter covers how to generate notes, first using synthesis, then using samples, before building a general purpose sampler we can use to load and play back a whole set of sampled notes.

-## Single note
+## Playing a single note

 ### Synthesised